 The Helmholtz Association also participates in international consortia such as SCOAP3.
 Helmholtz centers also publish their own publications and operate their own open access publishers.
 Furthermore, the Helmholtz Association is a partner in the internationally recognized DEAL project of the Alliance of German Science Organizations and supports the international OA2020 initiative to promote the Open Access transformation.

-The open access quota of the Helmholtz Centers is analyzed annually by the Helmholtz Open Science Office and figures in Helmholtz-internal key figures; for the publication year of 2019 the open access quota measured 67 % across Helmholtz.
+The open access rate of the Helmholtz Centers is surveyed annually by the Helmholtz Open Science Office and is part of Helmholtz's internal key figures.
+For the publication year 2022 it is approx. 84 % across Helmholtz.

-Implementation of Open Access in the Helmholtz Association
+Implementation of Open Access at the Helmholtz Association